I am on the Halifax Loans conveyancing panel. Can I get an archived copy of a Halifax Loans Part 2 from the CML?

 conveyancing panel and scheduled to complete a purchase within the next week.
 My file does not contain a Legal Charge for the client to execute.

-You need to contact Halifax Loans
+You need to get in touch with Halifax Loans

 Halifax Loans in their Part 2’s state: